alvessteve/mow_it_now/README.md

 ### Mowitnow

 Training exercise that I originally made 5 years ago and i redid it.
+The wording (in French) is located in the resources folder.

 #### Design Patterns

 - Command
-- Factiory and abstract factory
+- Factory
 - Repository

 #### Architecture